prometheus/docs/content/governance.md

 * Steve Durrheimer
 * Stuart Nelson

-_Note that Prometheus has received significant contributions from a number of unlisted individuals before this governance document and thus formal team membership was created._
+_Please note that Prometheus has received significant contributions from a number of unlisted individuals before this governance document, and thus formal team membership, was created._

 ### Maintainers